So you're buying a new computer for Architecture School

 The laptop GPU naming trap.
 Nvidia uses the same model names — RTX 4070, RTX 4080 — for both desktop and laptop GPUs, but they are not the same chip.
 A laptop RTX 4070 running at 60 W will perform closer to a desktop RTX 3060 than a desktop RTX 4070.
 Always check the wattage (TDP) of the GPU in the specific laptop you’re looking at — the same model name at 60 W versus 140 W is a completely different machine.
 Retailers rarely make this easy to find; look for it in the detailed spec sheet or a third-party review.

 Check the ports.
 Architecture students connect a lot of things: drawing tablets (Wacom), external monitors, USB drives, SD cards.
 A laptop with two USB-C ports and nothing else is going to need a hub on day one.
-Look for at least one full-size USB-A port, a USB-C/Thunderbolt port that supports DisplayPort for an external monitor, and ideally an SD card slot.
+Look for at least one full-size USB-A port (just in case but rarely needed), a USB-C/Thunderbolt port that supports DisplayPort for an external monitor, and ideally an SD card slot.
 Gaming laptops tend to be better here than “creator” ultrabooks, ironically.

 Brands I’d look at: Lenovo Legion and ThinkPad P-series, ASUS ProArt, Dell XPS, HP ZBook.
 The gaming laptops from those same brands are often better value than the “creator” versions despite having the same internals — the “creator” label tends to add a price premium for a nicer lid.
 Check for student discounts at the manufacturer’s education store before buying anywhere else; Lenovo, Dell, and HP all offer 10–20% off for students.